 Please if you can shed some light, is there hope in my life?
 I will wait out the storm.
 Does he come to his senses?
 Wow!!
 By the way he has not given me back the key to the house, nor has he taken all his stuff." -Brenda J.

 Having multiple issues happening at the same time is not uncommon.
-Often a midlife crisis is triggered by, or happens simultaneously with, something else.
-Such as a health issues, like your husband's surgery, or a mental health issue, like his drug addiction.
+Often a midlife crisis is triggered by, or happens simultaneously with, something else, such as a health issue, like your husband's surgery, or a mental health issue, like his drug addiction.
 This can make it confusing as to what is actually causing what.
 For instance, is your husband's lack of interest in sex due to his narcotics abuse or is it the midlife crisis?
 The answer is probably both.

 There's a contradiction in your story of his midlife crisis that you need to recognize.
 He told you, "It's me, not you."
 And you're asking him, "What did I do?"
 I know you're trying to make sense of what's going on with him, but the truth is you won't be able to make total sense of it.
 Even he doesn't know what's going on.
 But he's right that this is more him than it is you.
 This doesn't mean you don't have things you could improve to make your relationship better; rather it means that the core problem lies with him.
 So a better question to ask is, "What can I do to help?" rather than "What did I do?"